 In September 2019, the Board of Supervisors approved an Ordinance amending the City and County's Administrative Code Special Tax Financing Law, constituting Article 43.10, to authorize special tax financing of certain facilities and services related to the Pier 70 and Mission Rock Developments.
 The Board of Supervisors then approved Resolutions of Formation of the City and County of San Francisco Special Tax Districts 2019-1 (Pier 70 Condominiums) and 2019-2 (Pier 70 Leased Properties) in January 2020.
 Subsequently, it approved ordinances levying special taxes in the districts in February 2020.
-The Port anticipates issuing Pier 70 Leased Properties CFD Bonds in 2021.
 The Board of Supervisors approved a Resolution of Formation of the City and County of San Francisco Special Tax District 2020-1 (Mission Rock Facilities and Services) in April 2020 and subsequently approved an ordinance levying special taxes in the district in May 2020.
-The Port anticipates issuing Mission Rock Facilities and Services CFD Bonds in early 2021.
+The City, on behalf of the City's Special Tax District No. 2020-1 (Mission Rock Facilities and Services), issued Development Special Tax Bonds, Series 2021A in the amount of \$43,300,000 in May 2021.
+The City anticipates issuing additional Mission Rock Facilities and Services CFD Bonds in fiscal year 2021-22.